FluidicML/dentrix/README.md

   executable is sent to the Dentrix team for registration.
 Refer to the README found within that directory for more details.
 - The `DentrixDlg` project hosts custom actions used to find where Dentrix is installed.
-These custom actions (CAs) are meant to be used by the `Installer` project.
+These custom actions (CAs) are meant to be used by the `GainPackage` project.

 The actual process of code signing happens through GitHub CI.
 Refer to the `dentrix-adapter.yml` workflow for details.
 Keep in mind you can only connect